adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 CMD xstow -d /root/.dotfiles tcsh-root
 ~~~

-## Using default-configs
+## Using default-configs in another template

-default configs will be included in every Bastillefile we create from now on.
-Let's make a new Bastille file
+Let's make a new Bastille file for nginx, goaccess and letsencrypt to see what we can do.
+I created a template with
-for nginx.
-I have a template with the layout I like for Bastillefiles, we'll copy it and modify it.
+the layout I like for Bastillefiles, we'll copy it and modify it.

 ~~~
 cp -R _template/ nginx-TEST-setup
 ~~~

-'cat nginx-TEST/Bastillefile'
+'cat nginx-TEST-setup/Bastillefile'
 ~~~
 CMD printf '####\n#### Setup: Defaults\n####\n' INCLUDE /usr/local/bastille/templates/adriel-tech/FreeBSD13-BastilleBSD-Tips/default-configs